FrancisTR/ClassifierAI/README.md

 ## Description

-A Google Chrome Extension that integrates Machine Learning to determine if the image, that the user is viewing, is AI-Generated.
-This uses ml5.js, which is built on top of Tensorflow.js, to perform Image Classification.
+A Google Chrome Extension that integrates Machine Learning to determine if the image and the dev.to article, that the user is viewing, is AI-Generated.
+This uses Tensorflow.js to perform Image Classification and Text Classification.

 The model is trained using [Teachable Machine](https://teachablemachine.withgoogle.com/) by Google where it is train from 1832 images, that consists of AI and Non-AI images, using the following settings:

-- Epochs: 20
+- Epochs: 30
-- Batch Size: 32
+- Batch Size: 16
 - Learning Rate: 0.0001

 ## Technologies Used